College of Physicians and Surgeons of Ontario: Cautions

-Between 2007 and 2013 the College issued more than 1,000 "cautions" against practising doctors.
+Between 2007 and 2013 the college issued more than 1,000 "cautions" against practising doctors.
 Cautions are issued to doctors for transgressions that include providing inadequate treatment, poor record-keeping and raising voices in arguments.
-However, the college has been criticized in the past for not being transparent to patients as to which doctors have been subject to cautions.
-The college has been criticized for being more interested in protecting doctors than patients.
+However, the college has been criticized in the past for not being transparent to patients as to which doctors have been subject to cautions, and for being more interested in protecting doctors than patients.

 Block fees

-Between 2004 and 2011 the College prosecuted four physicians for improperly charging block fees to patients.
+Between 2004 and 2011 the college prosecuted four physicians for improperly charging block fees to patients.
 Block fees are annual fees charged by physicians to allow patients to access services.
 Physicians are permitted to charge block fees to uninsured patients for services not covered by OHIP, but charging block fees to allow insured patients to access OHIP services is considered to be professional misconduct.

 The "Transparency Project"

-In 2013, in response to some of the above criticisms, the College announced that it would begin its "Transparency Project".
+In 2013, in response to some of the above criticisms, the college announced that it would begin its "Transparency Project".
 The goal of the Transparency Project would be to make it easier for patients to gain more information about doctors who have been accused of wrongdoing.
 The College Council gave its support to a transparency initiative that had four categories.
 One, an increase in the transparency of the transfer of patient medical records.
-Two, a proposal that the Notices of Hearing for the College's Discipline Proceedings be posted to a physician's profile on the public register.
+Two, a proposal that the Notices of Hearing for the college's Discipline Proceedings be posted to a physician's profile on the public register.
 Third, a proposal that the status of discipline matters as they are proceeding be added to a physician's profile on the public register.
 Fourth, that reinstatement decisions in their entirety be posted to a physician's profile on the public register.